szczyglis-dev/ultimate-chain-parser/README.md

 ## Input data providers

 Input data providers are responsible for reading input data.
-There are a few base input data providers included in the package, but you can create yours very easily.
+There are a few base input data providers included in the package, but you can easily create your own.

 Input data providers are located in: `Szczyglis\ChainParser\Input` namespace.

-### Included input data providers:
+### Included input data providers

-**TextInput** - reads input data directly from string passed as constructor argument
+**TextInput** - reads input data directly from a string passed as a constructor argument

-**FileInput** - reads input data from file (path to file needs to be passed in constructor argument)
+**FileInput** - reads input data from a file (path to the file needs to be passed as a constructor argument)

-### How to create your own input data provider:
+### How to create your own input data provider

-- implement interface `Szczyglis\ChainParser\Contract\InputInterface`
+- implement the interface `Szczyglis\ChainParser\Contract\InputInterface`
-- optionally extend abstract helper class `Szczyglis\ChainParser\Helper\AbstractInput`
+- optionally extend the abstract helper class `Szczyglis\ChainParser\Helper\AbstractInput`
 - attach your input data provider using the `setInput()` method

-### Example:
+### Example

 ```php
 <?php